By PAUL E. DELOUGHERY, Attorney at Law

 See RESTATEMENT (THIRD) OF PROPERTY: WILLS AND OTHER DONATIVE TRANSFERS Section 22.1; US Bankruptcy Code Section 541(b)(1), California Probate Code Section 681; Delaware Code Section 3536; Georgia Code Section 23-2-111; New York Code 10-7.1; Also see cases set forth below.

-Creditors do not have a claim to assets inside an Asset Vault TrustTM because no distributions can be made for the settlor’s benefit.
+Creditors do not have a claim to assets inside an Asset Vault Trust.
+The reason is that the trustee is not permitted to make distributions for the settlor’s benefit.
 There are no statutes, cases, secondary sources or commentaries to the contrary.

-The following is a sampling of court cases over the centuries that support the asset protection features of an Asset Vault TrustTM:
+The following is a sampling of court cases over the centuries that support the asset protection features of an Asset Vault Trust:

 In re Jane McLean Brown, D. C. Docket No. 01-14026-CV-DLG (11th Cir.
 2002) – Defendant funded an irrevocable trust and retained an income interest and a special power of appointment over principal.
 The 11th Circuit analyzes creditor’s access to an irrevocable trust.
 The trust principal was not included in the defendant’s bankruptcy estate.